-Place water into ice cube trays with fish ( or other small object ) inside.
+Place water into ice cube trays with fish ( or other small objects ) inside.
 Add a piece of string to each compartment.
 Make sure the string doesn’t end up in more than one section, as some of ours stuck together.

-Once frozen, remove carefully and tie each one to a stick.
+Once frozen, remove carefully and tie each ice cube to a stick.

-Add hot water to one tub and cold water to another.
+Add warm water to one tub and cold water to another.
 Ask the children to feel the water ( make sure it’s not too hot ) and predict which will melt the ice the fastest.

-Place your fishing rod into each tub and start the timer.
+Place one fishing rod into each tub and start the timer.

-Watch for the fish falling out of the ice, record the time.
+Watch for the fish falling out of the ice and record the time.

 Questions to ask

 How does the ice change over time?

 How can you tell which is melting the fastest?

 What could you do to speed up the melting?

 Can you try using hot, warm and cold water, recording all the times taken for the ice to melt?

 Are the results different if you carry out the activity outside?

 Can you design a table to record your results?

 Can you measure the temperature of the water?
 Does it drop as the ice melts?
 How big is the difference in temperature?

 Things to think about

 How could we make this experiment more accurate?

 - We should make sure exactly the same amount of water is in each ice cube and that the fish are the same size.